mcneilco/acas/README.md

     git checkout host3.labsynch.com
     git rebase master

+... if anything goes wrong, read the two sections below, otherwise...

 ... you can then push your changes back up to the origin branch with your new master base...